nalarkin/story-generator/README.md

 ### Aren't these grammar rules more like trees than graphs?

 Trees are defined as graphs which have the minimum number of edges connecting all nodes.
 Thus, for n connected nodes, there must be n-1 edges for graph to be considered a tree.
-This application allows grammar rules to have cycles and still be valid, thus, the way the parse "tree" is implemented in this application is a graph.
+Additionally, for a graph to be a tree there can only be 1 path between any two nodes, but this application allows grammar rules to have cycles and still be valid.
+You could view this as a graph implementation of a parse tree.

 ### How did you create the documentation?